-The award winning Cheltenham Guardians Community Emergency Response Team (CERT) is recognised as one of the most successful and innovative night time economy (NTE) care providers in the United Kingdom.
-Our trained volunteers have extensive wide-remit capabilities ensuring that we can comprehensively deal with most situations faced in the night time economy environment, from simple signposting and low level assistance to serious emergency safeguarding events.
+The award winning Cheltenham Guardians Community Emergency Response Team (CERT) is recognised as one of the most successful, innovative and dynamic night time economy (NTE) care providers in the United Kingdom.
+Our experienced volunteer welfare officers have extensive wide-remit capabilities ensuring that we can comprehensively deal with most situations faced in the night time economy environment.
+From simple signposting and low level assistance to serious emergency safeguarding events, Cheltenham Guardians CERT are the 'go to' safeguarding and emergency care provider in Cheltenham.

 As first responders we work closely with the emergency services.
 Our volunteers provide valuable support to our blue light colleagues.
 Our solid working relationship with frontline police officers and ambulance crews ensures a more comprehensive and joined up approach to the night time economy policing and care response.
 Service users are signposted to Cheltenham Guardians by both the police and the ambulance service.